Executive Summary

 While there are many different Kubernetes storage options, and Talos Linux will work with most of them, we generally recommend:

 - Rook+Ceph for more complex use cases.
 It scales infinitely but is significantly more complex, pools full local disks and exports as CSI, requires careful tuning for performance vs. resilience, and is not well suited for small clusters.
-If running Rook+Ceph within the workload cluster, we recommend dedicated storage nodes to isolate storage performance impacts from the workloads (for example, when rebalancing among storage nodes, network, memory and CPU can all be significantly impacted.).
+If running Rook+Ceph within the workload cluster, we recommend dedicated storage nodes to isolate storage performance impacts from application workloads.
+For example, operations such as rebalancing among storage nodes can significantly affect network, memory and CPU

 Load Balancing

-In IaaS (Infrastructure as a Service) environments (AWS, GCP, Azure, etc), we recommend use of the cloud provider’s native load balancing services.
+In cloud environments (AWS, GCP, Azure, etc), we recommend use of the cloud provider’s native load balancing services.

 In bare metal environments, we recommend MetalLB or KubeVIP for most use cases.